 The steps to become a licensed RMTi Consultant or Instructor can be found in the Professional Options menu to the right.

-RMTi licensing is a perfect companion for practitioners or trainers of various modalities including, but not limited to, Early Childhood teacher; registered and qualified primary/elementary/grade school teacher; high school teacher; school counsellor; Occupational Therapist; Physical Therapist; Speech Therapist/Pathologist; Massage Therapist; Brain Gym Instructor; Kinesiologist; Touch for Health Instructor; Yoga teacher; INPP Practitioner; MNRI Practitioner; Behavioural/Developmental Optometrist; Osteopath; Chiropractor; Dance Teacher; Nurse; Doctor; etc.
+RMTi licensing is a perfect companion for practitioners or trainers of various modalities including, but not limited to, Early Childhood teacher; registered and qualified primary/elementary/grade school teacher; high school teacher; school counselor; Occupational Therapist; Physical Therapist; Speech Therapist/Pathologist; Massage Therapist; Brain Gym Instructor; Kinesiologist; Touch for Health Instructor; Yoga teacher; INPP Practitioner; MNRI Practitioner; Behavioural/Developmental Optometrist; Osteopath; Chiropractor; Dance Teacher; Nurse; Doctor; etc.

 Depending on your country of residency it may also be necessary, for legal reasons, that you: